Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Tooth Resorption in Dogs: Causes, Signs & Care (Vet Answer)

-Tooth resorption is a common disease in dogs and represents the loss of tooth structure.
-It occurs when the body removes tissue that contains minerals.
-As a progressive disease, it leads to the loss or destruction of teeth.
+Tooth resorption is a common disease in dogs that involves the loss of tooth structure, occurring when the body removes tissue containing minerals.
+Although tooth resorption has been studied much more extensively in cats, it has been found to occur in dogs more frequently than previously thought.
+As a progressive disease, it leads to the gradual destruction or loss of teeth.

-Resorption can affect all the parts of a tooth, including the pulp, the cementum (which covers the root), the dentin (the layer found under the enamel), and the root.
+Resorption can affect all the parts of a tooth, including the root, the cementum (which covers the root), the pulp, the dentin (the layer found under the enamel), and the enamel.

 Tooth resorption is usually not visible on the surface.
 Only X-rays can show if your dog suffers from the condition.
 This dental problem can also lead to infection, fracture, tooth loss, and other issues that can cause lasting damage to the teeth, gums, and jaw.